dgrisham/wenv/README.rst

     relevant functionality.
 3. Create the directory `$XDG_CONFIG_HOME/wenv` (or `$HOME/.config/wenv`) and
     put the `template` file there.
-Also, create a directory inside of that `wenv` directory called `wenvs`, which will store the Wenv files for all of your projects.
+Also, create a directory inside of that `wenv` directory called `wenvs`, which will store the wenv files for all of your projects.
 If you're in this repository, you can run the following lines to complete this step: